 Articles published in 2010 and 2011 include “Which Southerners?
 Which Southern Historians?
 A Century of Teaching Southern History at Yale,” The Yale Review (January 2011): 56-69, and “’Am I a Screwball, or Am I a Pioneer?’: Pauli Murray’s Civil Rights Movement,” in Walter Isaacson, ed., Profiles in Leadership: Historians on the Elusive Quality of Greatness (W. W. Norton, October, 2010), “Romare Bearden’s Mecklenburg Memories,” in Mary L. Corlett, Leslie King Hammond, Jae Emerling, Carla Hanzal, and Glenda Gilmore, Romare Bearden: Southern Recollections (London and New York: D Giles Ltd. October, 2011), and “The 2008 Election, Black Women’s Politics, and the Long Civil Rights Movement,” in Liette Gidlow, ed., Obama, Clinton, and Palin: Making History in Election 2008 (Urbana: University of Illinois Press, Fall 2011).

-Gilmore will be on leave for the academic year 2013-2014 on fellowships from the American Council of Learned Societies and the Liguria Study Center in Bogliasco, Italy.
+Gilmore is on leave for the academic year 2013-2014 on fellowships from the American Council of Learned Societies and the Liguria Study Center in Bogliasco, Italy.
 She is a Fellow of the Society of American Historians, and has received fellowships from the Guggenheim Foundation, the National Humanities Center, the National Endowment for the Humanities, the Woodrow Wilson Foundation, the Center for Advanced Study in Visual Arts, and the Institute for Advanced Study at Radcliffe at Harvard University.
-A former president of the Southern Association for Women Historians, she serves on the Executive Council of the Southern Historical Association.
+She is a former president of the Southern Association for Women Historians.
 She is finishing a history of the United States in the twentieth century to be published by W. W. Norton with co-author Thomas Sugrue of the University of Pennsylvania and A Homeland of His Imagination: Romare Bearden’s Southern Odyssey in Time and Space to be published by the University of North Carolina Press.

-A recipient of Yale’s Graduate Mentoring Award, she has directed twenty-eight completed dissertations and served on twenty-one other dissertation committees.
-She currently directs or co-directs eleven dissertations-in-progress and serves on five committees for dissertations-in-progress.
+A recipient of Yale’s Graduate Mentoring Award, she has directed thirty-one completed dissertations and served as a committee member for twenty-five completed dissertations.

 Gilmore offers graduate reading and research courses in 20th century political and social history, African American history after 1865, and the history of the South since 1865.
 She teaches undergraduate courses on African American history, the Progressive Era, and lectures on U.S. Political and Social History, 1900-1945.
-She serves as Director of Graduate Studies in the Department of African American Studies in 2011-2012.
+She is also on the faculty of African American Studies and American Studies.